-- Thorough research of its objectives, audiences, feasibility and possible consequences - Identification of costs and capacity needed - A clear strategy and programme of action - Project leadership - Crisis anticipation (Drawing of scenarios and possible solutions) - Identification of key players and timeframes - Consistent, efficient and effective communication with the target audience - Decision on the leading communication voice on the campaign if necessary - If you are to select an agency to manage a campaign, have clear guidelines, based on the objectives of the campaign.
+- thorough research of its objectives, audiences, feasibility and possible consequences - identification of costs and capacity needed - o a clear strategy and Programme of Action - o project leadership - o crisis anticipation (Drawing of scenarios and possible solutions) - o identification of key players and timeframes

+- consistent, efficient and effective communication with the target audience - o decision on the leading communication voice on the campaign if necessary - if you are to select an agency to manage a campaign, have clear guidelines, based on the objectives of the campaign.
 Efficiency is crucial.